Wills Attorney

 • Can I name guardians for my minor children in my will?

-• What happens if I die without a will in Maryland?
+• What happens if I die without a will while domiciled in Maryland, DC or Virginia?

-Dying without a will—called dying “intestate”—means that your estate will be distributed according to Maryland’s intestacy statutes.
+Dying without a will—called dying “intestate”—means that your estate will be distributed according to local intestacy statutes.
 These default rules don’t take your personal relationships, family dynamics, or preferences into account.
 For example:

-• If you're married with children, your spouse does not automatically receive your entire estate.
+• If you're married with minor children, your spouse may not automatically receive your entire estate.

 • Unmarried partners, stepchildren, and close friends may receive nothing, even if you intended to provide for them.